Mashimash/Getting_and_Cleaning_Data/README.md

 7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

+## Tidy Data
-The end result is shown in the file `tidy.txt`.
+The end result is shown in the file `TidyData.txt`.

+## Code Book
+The variables are described in CodeBook.md